What is a carry trade in forex?

 Two popular secondary currencies for positive carry trades are the Japanese yen (JPY) and the Swiss franc (CHF).
 Traders have more options when it comes to high-yield base currencies.
 Popular ones include the Australian dollar and the euro.
 Other currencies pairs that represent stable economies and low-risk countries include USD/CHF, USD/JPY, CAD/CHF, and NZD/CHF.
 These are all examples of currencies pairs with high interest rate spreads and stable economies.

-How to make a carry trade
+How to make a carry trade in forex

 Please be aware that Forex Trading involves significant risk of loss and is not suitable for all investors